Speech European Financial Developments

 As I mentioned, concerns about these exposures have made investors and depositors more cautious.
 The cost of long-term funds has risen sharply (though it remains below that reached during the global financial crisis) and, for some euro-area banks, bond markets have largely closed.
 As such, very few bonds have been issued by euro-area banks recently (Graphs 5 and 6).

-Banks in some euro-area countries have also suffered large
+Banks in some euro-area countries have also suffered large reductions in deposits.

-Italian and Spanish banks have experienced a small fall in deposits.
+and Spanish banks have experienced a small fall in deposits.
 Banks in Germany

 and France, in contrast, have experienced